rafaeljusto/dnsdisco/README.md

 }
 ```

-For this example we imagine that the domain "registro.br." is configured as the
+For this example we imagine that the domain **registro.br.** is configured as
-following:
+the following:

 ```dns
 registro.br.
 172800 IN SOA a.dns.br. hostmaster.registro.br. (